Manufacturing Marvel: The Story of the B-29’s Production

 With limited space available, the B-17 production lines had to be gradually reduced, with the B-29 jigs eventually taking up residence in a portion of the B-17 factory.

 The Seattle plant was responsible for producing subassemblies for the B-29, with the final assembly taking place at the Renton facility.
 The transport of these completed subassemblies posed a problem, with the existing route featuring a low overpass and the alternate route being inadequate.
-To solve this issue, a brand new four-lane highway was built linking Seattle to Renton, at a cost of $450,000.
+To solve this issue, a brand new four-lane highway was built linking Seattle to Renton, for $450,000.

 Despite these obstacles, the Boeing Seattle Plant 2 facility was able to produce three XB-29-BO prototypes, which were fabricated in major sections at Seattle Plant 1 before being barged upstream to Plant 2 for final assembly and flight testing.